Charging an electric vehicle (EV) usually takes longer than filling up petrol and diesel cars and needs a little more planning.

 The amount you pay varies between providers, and it relies on the wholesale price of electricity.

-Under the Government’s Energy Price Guarantee, the average dual fuel unit price for domestic electricity on standard variable tariffs with direct debit has a 34p per kWh limit.
+Under the Government’s Energy Price Guarantee, the average dual fuel unit price for domestic electricity on standard variable tariffs with direct debit has a 28.62p per kWh limit, according to Ofgem.
+However, this guarantee only applies to households with a pre-payment meter.

-For an electric car, this equates to an average cost of about 11p per mile.
+For an electric vehicle, this equates to an average cost of about 8.17p per mile.

-Smaller electric city cars might cost as little as 9.1p per mile to run, while larger SUVs could cost as much as 14.2p per mile, according to research by Which?.
+Smaller electric city cars might cost as little as 7p per mile to run, while larger SUVs could cost as much as 10p per mile, according to research by Which?.

-However, drivers using rapid and ultra-paid chargers (which can cost twice the price per kilowatt hour) pay around 20p per mile.
+However, drivers using rapid and ultra-paid chargers (which can cost twice the price per kilowatt hour) pay around 27p per mile.

-In other words, if you can't charge at home and you rely on rapid public chargers, the cost saving of running an EV over a petrol or diesel car is negligible.
+In other words, if you can't charge at home and you rely on rapid public chargers, the cost saving of running an EV over a petrol or diesel car is negligible, and sometimes may even exceed the cost of running a petrol or diesel car.

 How do I pay for charging?